Countryside, Virginia: 2020 census

+2010 census

 Countryside was first listed as a census designated place in the 2010 U.S. census.

 Recreation and natural features

 The community contains an extensive network of paved paths that wind through the wooded neighborhoods.
 It also contains three swimming pools.
 A network of smaller hiking trails branch off the main trail and are used for hiking, mountain biking, nature-watching and jogging.
 Some of the trails were developed by Eagle Scouts, others gradually by hikers; still others pre-date Countryside itself.

 Horsepen Run drains the community, flowing north into the Potomac River.
 Countryside Lake is also accessible within the community for fishing and light water recreation at users' risk.

 Several parks and recreational facilities are accessible to the northern border of the community, including Horsepen Run Countryside Nature Preserve, Algonkian Regional Park (which features Algonkian Golf Course), Potomac Lake Sportsplex, and Volcano Island Waterpark.
 The Algonkian Regional Park boat ramp provides access to the Potomac River for water sports.
 Several playgrounds are also accessible within the community.